Fax: Fax paper

 As a precaution, thermal fax paper is typically not accepted in archives or as documentary evidence in some courts of law unless photocopied.
 This is because the image-forming coating is eradicable and brittle, and it tends to detach from the medium after a long time in storage.

 Fax tone

-A CNG tone is an 1100 Hz tone transmitted by a fax machine when it calls another fax machine.
-Fax tones can cause complications when implementing fax over IP.
+The distinctive "fax tone," often described as a series of high-pitched whistles and beeps, is technically known as the handshake signal and is mandated by the International Telecommunication Union (ITU) T.30 standard.
+When a fax machine calls another, it first sends a Calling Tone (CNG) at 1100 Hz to signal its intent to send a fax.
+The receiving machine responds with a Called Station Identification (CED) tone and then proceeds through a complex digital protocol negotiation.
+This negotiation, which includes sending Digital Identification Signals (DIS) and Digital Command Signals (DCS), establishes crucial parameters for the session, such as the highest mutually acceptable transmission speed, resolution, error correction mode (ECM), and compression method.
+The resulting tone is the audible manifestation of these modems synchronizing and agreeing on the communication rules before the image data transfer (phasing out the tone) begins.

 Internet fax

 One popular alternative is to subscribe to an Internet fax service and send and receive faxes from a personal computers using an existing email account.
 No software, fax server or fax machine is needed.
 Faxes are received as attached TIFF or PDF files, or in proprietary formats that require the use of the service provider's software.
 Faxes can be sent or retrieved from anywhere at any time that a user can get Internet access.
 Some services offer secure faxing to comply with stringent HIPAA and Gramm–Leach–Bliley Act requirements to keep medical information and financial information private and secure.
 Utilizing a fax service provider does not require paper, a dedicated fax line, or consumable resources.

 Another alternative to a physical fax machine is to make use of computer software which sends and receives faxes utilizing fax servers and unified messaging.
 A virtual (email) fax can be printed out and then signed and scanned back into a computer to be emailed.
 Also the sender can attach a digital signature to the document file.

 With the surging popularity of mobile phones, virtual fax machines can now be downloaded as applications for Android and iOS.
 These applications make use of the phone's internal camera to scan fax documents for upload or they can import from various cloud services.